ethersphere/SWIPs/SWIPs/swip-capability-connectivity.md

 Although the **Code Implementation** above is described in a `golang` flavor, the `CapabilityConnectivity` struct is in reality just three bits, and can easily be replaced by `OR`ed constants.

-## Backwards Compatibility

-There are no compatibility issues

-## Test Cases

-* Connectivity correctness test for all cases and cardinalities in **Specification** above.
-* Capabilities holds the minimal sum of 3 different capabilities representing all cases

-## Implementation

-TODO

 ## Copyright